 where renderbuffers contains n names of renderbuffer objects to be deleted.
 After a renderbuffer object is deleted, it has no contents, and its name is again unused.
 If a renderbuffer that is currently bound to RENDERBUFFER is deleted, it is as though BindRenderbuffer had been executed with the target RENDERBUFFER and name of zero.
 Additionally, special care must be taken when deleting a renderbuffer if the image of the renderbuffer is attached to a framebuffer object (see section 4.4.2).
+Unused names in renderbuffers that have been marked as used for the purposes of GenRenderbuffers are marked as unused again.
 Unused names in renderbuffers are silently ignored, as is the value zero.

 '''

-void GenRenderbuffers( sizei n, uint renderbuffers );
+void GenRenderbuffers( sizei n, uint renderbuffers);

 '''